 Kevin Smith Will Spill Blockbuster 'Spoilers' on Hulu This Summer

 To say writer/director Kevin Smith has had a contentious relationship with film critics over the past few years might be an understatement.
 After his film Cop Out was trashed by reviewers, Smith went on a tirade decrying the fairness of critics getting to see films at early press screenings, claiming they should be paying customers like everyone else.
-Now, Indiewire has a press release from the streaming service Hulu that Smith will become a quasi-film critic himself as the host of "Spoilers," his own 30-minute show in which he and an audience see a summer blockbuster on opening night and talk about it on camera.
-See a teaser below!
+Now, Indiewire has a press release from the streaming service Hulu that Smith will become a quasi-film critic himself as the host of "Spoilers," his own 30-minute show in which he and an audience see a summer blockbuster on opening night & talk about it on camera.
+See a short teaser below.